msgphp/domain/README.md

 **Use in production on your own risks.**

-If you want to do some hotfixes - please do PR directly in target repository instead of this monorepository.
+If you want to do some hotfixes - please do PR directly in target repository instead of old monorepository.

 # Domain